 Using Group Push

-Group push allows admins to take existing groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups. and their memberships in Okta, and push them to provisioning-enabled, third-party applications.
+Group push enables you to take existing Okta groupsGroups allow you to organize your end users and the apps they can access.
+Assigning apps to large sets of end users is made easier with groups. and their memberships, and push them to provisioning-enabled, third-party applications.
 These memberships are then mastered by Okta.
-The most important concept to understand in pushing groups is that pushed groups are managed from Okta.
-Making changes from the target appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. causes a misalignment with Okta and a number of problems.

 - You must have provisioning enabled in the target app.
-If not enabled, you will be prompted to do so.
+If it is not enabled, you will be prompted to do so.

 - API access must be enabled in the target app.

-- Confirm that the relevant group members are imported in Okta, and provisioned for the target app.
+- Confirm that the relevant group members are already imported into Okta and provisioned for the target app.